 |Old Mill Cultural Centre||(767) 449-1804||Canefield, 2.0 mi.
 North of Central Roseau|

-If you like to learn about the historical roots of an unfamiliar place, you might want to visit one or two of these historical sites while on vacation in Roseau.
+In case you like to explore the historical roots of a foreign country, you might want to visit some of these historical sites during your time in Roseau.

-Another landmark worth visiting is Barracoon Building.
-It is found in downtown Roseau.
+Another popular destination is Barracoon Building.
+It is located in downtown Roseau.
 This colorful and cheerful looking building has a dark history as a center of slavery on Dominica.
 The Barracoon Building was built as slave barracks.

 |--||0.3 mi.
 Southeast of Downtown Roseau|